gregnz/stocks/NTNX.md

 Xi Cloud is interesting.
 My first view on seeing some discussion with the CEO was that they were trying to replicate AWS, Azure etc. My current understanding is that Xi is actually an integration layer between Nutanix Prism and public cloud.

-### Thoughts
-In the beginning, I was pegging Nutanix more or less as an HCI provider with some nice software.
-Which is pretty much what they are.
-Interestingly however, they're positioning themselves to be the OS of public/private datacenter.

->We are a compute storage networking security and application mobility company.
-It's an entire operating system

-So Nutanix wants to be the integration layer across on-premise infrastructure and public cloud.
-You stop caring about public versus private compute, and just use what you need when you need it, within whatever policy you have for putting things on public clouds.

-After looking, this space is much more compelling than I first thought.
-I believe this transition is inevitable, because public clouds won't do everything for everyone.
-Anyone who is running their own datacenter will have to make this sort of transition at some stage, otherwise you'll be left with a private datacenter that uses crappy tools and is difficult to scale, while the public cloud tools become easier and more compelling.